MAGALA-RICHARD/apsimNGpy/README.rst

 to allow for re-runs based on number of user specified retries; currently defaults to one retry

-The **add_report_variables** from ApsimModel class has been fixed to avoid un mistaken duplicates the opposite method **remove_report_variable** has been added; it allows users to remove some variables from their reporting tables
+The **add_report_variables** from ApsimModel class has been fixed to avoid un mistaken duplicates the opposite method **remove_report_variable** has been added; it allows users to remove some variables from their reporting tables.

+Split seemingly large simulations into chunks to avoid resource overload.

 Plot polish: